Wisconsin's 42nd Assembly district

-The 42nd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in central Wisconsin, the district comprises most of Columbia County, as well as northwest Dodge County, southern Green Lake County, and parts of southeast Marquette County and western Fond du Lac County.
-The district includes the cities of Fox Lake, Lodi, Markesan, Montello, and Ripon, as well as the villages of Brandon, Cambria, Fairwater, Friesland, Kingston, Marquette, Poynette, Randolph, Rio, and Wyocena.
-The district also contains Ripon College and the historic Little White Schoolhouse in Ripon—the birthplace of the Republican Party.
-The district is represented by Republican Jon Plumer, since June 2018.
+The 42nd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in south-central Wisconsin, the district comprises most of the southern half of Columbia County and part of northern Dane County.
+It includes the cities of Columbus and Lodi, and the villages of Arlington, DeForest, Doylestown, Fall River, Poynette, and Rio, as well as part of the north side of the city of Madison including the Greater Sandburg, American Center, Pumpkin Hollow and Truax neighborhoods.
+The district also contains Dane County Regional Airport, Madison Area Technical College, and the American Family Insurance corporate headquarters.
+The district is represented by Democrat Maureen McCarville, since January 2025.

 The 42nd Assembly district is located within Wisconsin's 14th Senate district, along with the 40th and 41st Assembly districts.

 History

 The district was created in the 1972 redistricting act (1971 Wisc.
 Act 304) which first established the numbered district system, replacing the previous system which allocated districts to specific counties.
 The 42nd district was drawn roughly in line with the boundaries of the previous Outagamie County 1st district (almost all of the city of Appleton).

 The 42nd district boundaries have shifted significantly over the various redistrictings of the state, but the location of the district has remained consistent in south-central Wisconsin since the 1983 redistricting.